 Proof of Financial Support

-Proof of financial support for the student’s expected length of study must be provided.
-Evidence of financial support needs to be an original document (original bank statement received in the mail, official letter of funds available signed from a financial institution, etc.).
+Proof of financial support for the student's expected length of study must be provided.
+Evidence of financial support needs to be an original document (Original bank statement received in the mail, an official letter of funds available signed from a financial institution etc.).
 Two original documents will be needed.
-One will be sent to Northwood with your application, and the other will be kept for the U.S. Consular Office and presented during the visa interview.
-Certified copies, PDF attachments, faxes and bank website printouts are NOT acceptable.
+One will be sent to Northwood with your application and the other will be kept for the U.S Consular Office and presented during the visa interview.
+Certified copies, PDF attachments, faxes, and bank website printouts are NOT acceptable.

 The exchange student’s immigration documents will be prepared by Northwood University when the exchange application is fully completed.
-The approximate turnaround time is four to six weeks.
+The approximate turnaround time is 4-6 weeks.
 Form I-20 and information packet will be sent directly to the student.
-The packet will include general information instructions on how to proceed in order to obtain a visa.
-After receiving Form I-20, the international student must pay the SEVIS I-901 fee at www.fmjfee.com.
+The packet will include instructions on how to proceed in order to obtain a visa and general information.
+After receiving the Form I-20, the international student must pay the SEVIS I-901 fee at www.fmjfee.com.
 All international students must pay the required SEVIS fee to the United States Department of Homeland Security per the instructions sent with the immigration document.
 It is not possible to pay the SEVIS fee before receiving the immigration documents.

 Tuition and Fees

-Tuition at Northwood University and general fees (application fee, etc.) are waived in accordance with the exchange agreement between Northwood and the partner institution.
-Student fees (parking fee, etc.) are NOT waived and will need to be covered by the exchange student.
-Students are required to have health insurance coverage during their stay in the U.S.
+Tuition at Northwood University and general fees (application fee etc.) are waived in accordance with the exchange agreement between Northwood and the partner institution.
+Housing, Board, and Student fees (parking fee, technology etc.) are NOT waived and will need to be covered by the exchange student.
+Students are required to have Health Insurance coverage during their stay in the US.

 Estimated Semester Expenses